-- Client Name and Device Details

-- Security Details
+- Client Name and Device Details - Security Details

 - Connection Details

+- Connection Health

 - Data Usage and Transfer Rates

 - Application Data Usage (only for wireless clients)

-Column Label Description Client Name ar Client Name and Device Details Client name Denotes the name of the wireless client.
+Column Label Description Client Name and Device Details Client name Denotes the name of the wireless client.
 The client name can be edited and updated to a custom name of your choice.
 The length of the client name can be between 1 to 32 characters.
 Blank spaces and special characters are accepted as a valid characters in the client name.
 IP Address IP address of the client.
 MAC Address MAC address of the client.
 OS Operating system (OS) of the client device.
 Security Details Security Details This section displays the security standard used by the wireless client to connect to the network.
-Connection Details Network The network to which the client is connected.
+Connection Detai ls Network The network to which the client is connected.
 Clicking on the network name will take you to the Network Details page.
 Duration Displays the duration for which the client is connected to the network.

-Column Label Description Device The network device to which the client is connected.
+Device The network device to which the client is connected.
 Clicking on the device name will take you to the Device Details page.
 Device Connected On Displays the details of the Instant On 1960 Series switch in a stack to which the client is connected to.
 NOTE: This information is displayed only for clients connected to a stack.
-NOTE.
-This information is displayed only for chemis connected to a stack.
 Wi-Fi Standard The Wi-Fi standard of the client connection.
 The Wi-Fi standard mapping is displayed as follows: Wi-Fi 5- 802.11ac standard.
 Wi-Fi 4- 802.11n standard.
 NOTE: The Wi-Fi standard will not be displayed for legacy Wi-Fi clients using 802.11b or 802.11g standards.
 AP Radio The radio of the AP to which the client is connected.
+Connection Healt Status The general health status of the client.

-Signal / Speed Indicates the client signal quality.
-Based on the client's Signal-to-Noise Ratio (SNR), the signal quality is denoted as follows: ■ Good - Signal Strength of 25 dB or higher.
+Column Label Description Signal / Speed Indicates the client signal quality.
+Based on the client's Signal-to-Noise Ratio (SNR), the signal quality is denoted as follows: Good - Signal Strength of 25 dB or higher.
 Fair - Signal strength between 16 dB and 25 dB.
-Poor - Signal strength of 15 dB or lower Data Usage an Data Usage and Transfer Rates Downloading The download throughput of the device in the last 30 seconds, in bytes per second.
+Poor - Signal strength of 15 dB or lower Data Usage and T ransfer Rates Downloading The download throughput of the device in the last 30 seconds, in bytes per second.
 Uploading The upload throughput of the device in the last 30 seconds, in bytes per second.
 Transferred Shows the total amount of data transferred during the session, in bytes.
 Application Data Usage (only for wireless clients) Top Application Category This section displays the data usage by the client, for various application categories.
 The categories that are visited by the client is also represented by a pie chart.
 This is displayed only for wireless clients.